KojoShaddy/internetgovernance-resource-hub/.github/pull_request_template.md

 # 🚀 Pull Request Template

-Thank you for contributing to IGF Commons!
+Thank you for contributing to Internet Governance Resource Hub!
 Please fill out the sections below to help us understand your contribution.

 ---